-It’s one of Florence’s most historic and important buildings.
+It’s one of Florence’s most important landmarks.
 In some ways, Palazzo Vecchio explains the entire history of Florence.

 The palace dates from the 13th century.
 Like the Duomo, it was originally designed by famed Florentine architect Arnolfo di Cambio.

 Steeped in history, the Palazzo Vecchio was Florence’s seat of power, the home of the City Council that governed the Republic of Florence.

 Inside, you can explore the grand Hall of the Five Hundred, admire Michelangelo and Donatello sculptures, and gaze admiringly at beautiful frescos at every turn.

 The Rise and Fall of the Medici

 He sponsored early Renaissance artists like Donatello and Ghiberti.
 Over 37 years, Cosimo created a dynasty that would endure for centuries and produce four popes.

-Lorenzo was a true Renaissance man -- savvy politician, connoisseur of arts, music composer, and even a romantic poet.
+Lorenzo was a true Renaissance man — savvy politician, connoisseur of arts, music composer, and even a romantic poet.
 His second son became Pope Leo X.

 Sandro Botticelli was a Medici court painter.
 Leonardo and Michelangelo were also both members of Lorenzo’s court for some time.

 It was a love match.
 Cosimo fell for Eleanora when they met for the first time in 1536.
-Deeply pious, he was reputedly faithful to Eleanora -- a true aberration for that age.
+Deeply pious, he was reputedly faithful to Eleanora — a true aberration for that age.